Here in the United States BBQ is big business. It means a lot to a lot of different people.

 - West Texas: Using mesquite wood to grill over direct heat is most common in West Texas.
 It is similar to grilling and is sometimes referred to as ‘cowboy style’ BBQ.

 - South Texas: South Texas is also big on using mistique wood.
 The big difference is South Texas barbecue is the thick molasses-based sauce used.
 This sauce is added before and during cooks to keep the meat moist and to create a delicious thick bark.

 Kentucky Style Barbecue

-Kentucky barbecue is most knowen for chopped or pulled pork.
-The two most popular;ar cuts are whole pork shoulders and the Boston butt.
+Kentucky barbecue is most known for chopped or pulled pork.
+The two most popular cuts they use are whole pork shoulders and the Boston butt.
 In Kentucky, cooks are long – anywhere from 12 to 30+ hours.
 This ensures the pork is fall-apart tender.